cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Dec(ci)
 ~~~

-The `Dec` function is similar to the AEGIS-256 `Dec` function, but decrypts `R` bits instead of 128 bits.
+The `Dec` function is similar to the AEGIS-256 `Dec` function but decrypts `R` bits instead of 128 bits.

 Steps: